SaiSindhuja197/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

 ## Create New - Dataflow Gen2

+In this task, you’ll create a **Dataflow Gen2** in Microsoft Fabric, import a CSV file using Power Query, and use **Copilot** to clean and transform the data.
+You'll split the "Item" column into Description, Color, and Size fields, and apply logic to increase the quantity of red bikes.
+The lab highlights the ease of using **Visual Query** for basic tasks and the power of **M-Code** for advanced data transformations.

 1. In the left pane, navigate back to your workspace **fabric-<inject key="DeploymentID" enableCopy="false"/>**, then click on **+ New item (1)**.
 Search for **Dataflow Gen2 (2)** and select **Dataflow Gen2 (3)**.
 Leave the name as default, **Uncheck (4)** the **Enable Git integration, deployment pipelines and Public API scenarios**, and then click on **Create (5)**.

    ![New dataflow.](./Images/Inj1.png)